Transcript S2E1: Queer German

 LG: Thank you so much to Kai Witvrouwen for joining me for this episode.
 Of course, this episode only scratched the surface of language and the LGBTIQ+ community in German-speaking countries.
 If you’re interested in learning more and hearing from more people, head over to Kai’s podcast, Sputnik Pride.
 He has interviewed a whole range of guests about all kinds of topics, many of which being topics to do with language use.
 Check it out on Spotify, Apple Podcasts, all the places.
 And while you’re at it, give Kai a follow on Instagram @thatiskai, spelled K-A-I. Links to everything in the shownotes and of course on the podcast website, yellowoftheegg.com.

 Don’t forget I’m also on Instagram, @yotepodcast, that’s Y-O-T-E-podcast, as well as Facebook, @yellowoftheegg.
 And you can get in touch by email, email@example.com.
-If you want to support the podcast further, you could become a patron over on Patreon, but if you can’t afford to pledge, that’s absolutely fine.
 I would really appreciate you telling your friends about the podcast and giving me a nice five-star rating and review.
 Thank you so much.

 So with all that being said, thank you so much for listening.
 This series we get to enjoy some music at the end of each episode by a band based here in Vienna, Euphoniques.
 Today they’re playing us out with Identity from their new EP of the same name.
 Check them out on Spotify, details in the shownotes, and I’ll see you in the next episode.
 Machts es gut, servus aus Wien.